iwanariy/rest_api_app/README.md

-Sample Application, REST API and React
+Sample Application, REST API and Vue.js
 -----------------------
-This is a sample application powered by Django and React
+This is a sample application powered by Django and Vue.js